 We will continue to measure our supplier’s performance through updating our database to increase our level of transparency of our full audit trail with risk levels outlined for each factory for better visibility.

-This statement is endorsed by Sarah Gore, People & Culture Director, on 25th March 2024.
+This statement is endorsed by Clare Turner, Product Director, on 1st April 2026.